 Call it collusion.
 Executives have yet to say “no” to the league’s growing talent disparity.

 Critics forget that unrestricted free agency rules changed in 1988.
 Under the new rules, players could only become unrestricted after playing through two contracts and/or seven years in the NBA.
 Then-Supersonic Tom Chambers met both standards and left for Phoenix.
-Before that, players could only go places through trades, having little say to where the direction their careers was going.
+Before that, players could only go places through trades, having little say as to where the direction of their careers was going.

 Many fans continue to side with the players to this day.

 According to league revenue, athletes owned 57% of the league revenue in 2005; now, they only claim 50% today.
 Witnessing players gain their autonomy by stripping control from owners is celebrated as a step in the right direction.

 Social media plays a big part in empowering individuals.
 From superstars to the deepest bench players, each harnesses the power of digital marketing to create their own personal brands.
 In particular, Twitter allows the player to speak directly to the audience.

 Back in 2009, Charlie Villanueva was competing in halftime, and gave his analysis of the Boston Celtics’ performance on Twitter.
 The Associated Press had to explain what a tweet was to their audience.
 Thirteen years later, the platform has positioned athletes as global superstars, permitting further communication to fans.
 Social media channels, blogs, podcasts, production companies, and digital content companies have followed.
 Startups such as Uninterrupted by Lebron James and Acorns/Postmates with a hefty investment by Kevin Durant have become the envy across the league — likely prosperous endeavors that wouldn’t be plausible without empowerment.